 Hawthorne offered hip thrift stores and ethnic eats.
 Blackbird Pizza and House of Vintage were my favorites!
 There is so much to do in this area.
 Stop to admire the sweet Belmont goats (recently relocated) in Lents; the city houses and feeds them.
 Riverplace was a neat spot, too, with views of the river and colorful dragon boats.
 In the summer months, Riverplace hosts dragon boat races.

 For happy hour at the St. Jack Restaurant and Bar, we enjoyed discounted cocktails and rich, flavorful Bourguignon Poutine.
-I found the Poutine (pommes frites and cheese curds with cremini mushrooms, bacon, caramelized onion, peas, and red wine gravy) very fussy, but tasty.
-St. Jack’s beer selections were very limited.
+I found the Poutine (Pommes Frites and cheese curds with cremini mushrooms, bacon, caramelized onion, peas, and red wine gravy) very fussy, but tasty.
+St. Jack’s beer selections were limited.

 I enjoyed scoops of Strawberry Honey Balsamic with Black Pepper and Pear with Blue Cheese ice cream from the trendy “farm to cone” Salt & Straw, a natural dairy handmade ice cream store.
 All of this deliciousness came in a delectable waffle cone.
 I am not usually an ice cream junkie, but this place was worth the hype.
 Food Network claims that Salt & Straw’s Strawberry Honey Balsamic is #2 top ice creams in America.
-I disagree because I think it is #1.
+I’m afraid I have to disagree because I think it is #1.

-A visit to the history-rich Pittock Mansion for the panoramic views of the city’s skyline was also high up on my to-do list.
-This French style chateau, home to former owner of the Oregonian newspaper, was closed by the time we arrived, but we did get to visit the gift shop and walk around the property.
+A visit to the history-rich Pittock Mansion for the panoramic views of the city’s skyline was also high on my to-do list.
+This French-style chateau, home to the former owner of the Oregonian newspaper, was closed by the time we arrived, but we did get to visit the gift shop and walk around the property.
 Pittock Mansion is a popular place for both visitors and locals, as the locals often walk their dogs here.